 The Bank has human resources policies in place to help ensure that management positions are filled with employees with the appropriate skills, incentives, experience and integrity to perform their duties.
-The Bank has a formal performance management program, which helps to clarify the expectations of supervisors and employees, and ensure that timely feedback is provided.
-Recruitment and selection at the Bank is based on the suitability of an applicant to carry out the specific requirements of the position to be filled, having regard to the applicant's: ability to perform the duties; relevant experience; relevant training and qualifications; and willingness to meet any particular requirement specified in the job description.
+The Bank has formal performance management arrangements, which help to clarify the expectations of supervisors and employees and ensure that timely feedback is provided.
+Recruitment and selection at the Bank is based on the suitability of an applicant to carry out the specific requirements of the position to be filled, having regard to the applicant's ability to perform the duties of the position, relevant experience, relevant training and qualifications, and willingness to meet any particular requirement specified in the position description.
 Bank staff are subject to the Code of Conduct for Reserve Bank Staff (see Key Consideration 2.3).